 Fuji is a fulfilling game that plays to the Quest’s strengths and weaknesses.
 It’s accessible, it’s relaxing, it’s fun, and it leaves you with a smile on your face.
 Every design decision makes sense.
 Everyone should play this game.

 For the purposes of this list, we’ve focused on games that have been built to appeal to children.
-In doing so, we have ignored more general titles like Beat Saber, Synth Riders, and Racket Fury: Table Tennis that are not made with children in mind but can still be enjoyed by them.
+In doing so, we have ignored more general titles like Beat Saber, Synth Riders, and Racket Fury: Table Tennis which are not made with children in mind but can still be enjoyed by them.